sandeep-singh-skellam/qubriux-docs/docs/api-documentation/loyalty/loyalty-rewards-api.md

 ## POST /createCustomer

 Registers a new customer in the Qubriux loyalty platform.
-On success, Qubriux creates a customer record, optionally provisions a digital wallet, and returns the internal customer ID alongside a customer-scoped JWT.
+On success, Qubriux creates a customer record and returns the internal customer ID alongside a customer-scoped key.
 Call this endpoint the first time you encounter a customer — typically at sign-up or first purchase.

 ### Request Headers